servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 # Stl.Fusion: Introduction

-Sorry in advance - the document is long (~ 500 lines or ~ 12 pages),
-but I hope you'll find it interesting.
+The intro is fairly long (~ 30 min. to read), but hopefully you'll find it interesting.

 ## The Story Behind Stl.Fusion